lzap/lzap.github.com/content/posts/2022/easy-vm-access-with-routed-libvirt-mode.md

 	nmcli connection modify ens2 connection.zone external

 And firewall daemon will take care of NAT automatically (it is already set for internal/external zones).
 For home routers, search for NAT, masquerade, srcnat and simply add the 192.168.200.0 next to the main network (192.168.1.0 in my examples).
 That's all.

+One warning, if you use DHCP on the server itself the pulled routes will not be correct.
+On the server, you want libvirt to manage the routes.
+In that case, disable DHCP static routes:

+    nmcli connection modify "Wired connection 1" ipv4.ignore-auto-routes yes nmcli connection modify "Wired connection 1" +ipv4.routes "0.0.0.0/0 192.168.1.1"
+    nmcli connection up "Wired connection 1"

 **Wait, is that all?**